 7.1.1 LLAOL operates a sophisticated Aircraft Noise and Track Monitoring System.
-This System includes a network of three permanent noise monitors that measure the noise of individual aircraft movements, and the system is also directly connected to the air traffic control radar that collects aircraft flight tracks.
+This noise of individual aircraft movements, and the system is also directly connected to the air traffic control radar that collects aircraft flight tracks.
 This allows the monitoring of tracks flown by departing aircraft from Luton Airport via a website 'Travis'.